Skip to Content

 If you’re looking for a relaxing getaway and enjoying this tropical paradise with fewer people, hire a longtail boat and visit Bamboo Island and Mosquito Island.

-You can go for a day trip to Bamboo Island and spend the day basking in the sun and enjoying the beauty of the beach, or if you like snorkeling, you can book a tour to the Hin Klang coral reef.
-Located between Bamboo Island and Laem Tong Beach in the north of Phi Phi Don, the Hin Klang coral reef is an excellent place to dive in and appreciate the submarine beauty of Thailand.
+You can go for a day trip to Bamboo Island and spend the day basking in the sun and enjoying the beauty of the beach, or if you like snorkeling, you can book a tour of the Hin Klang coral reef.

 From Laem Tong Beach you can rent a longtail boat for around 3000 baht for 4/6 hours, or 1500 for 2 hours.
-You can also BOOK a private longtail boat charter in advance, which includes hotel pick up and drop off from the Tonsai area.
+You can also join a tour that includes a stop at Bamboo and Mosquito Islands, as well as other gems of Koh Phi Phi.

 Go Snorkeling in this Natural Paradise

 One of the most popular activities that you can’t miss when visiting the Phi Phi islands is submerging in the transparent waters and watching the hypnotic marine ecosystem that lies beneath.
-The water is warm, the fish abundant – there really aren’t any excuses not to go snorkeling in Phi Phi!
+The water is warm, and the fish are abundant and colorful.
+There aren’t any excuses not to go snorkeling in Phi Phi!

-Whether it’s on the Pileh Bay Lagoon, the Bamboo or Mosquito islands, or the other various sites at Ko Phi Phi Don, snorkeling is a unique experience that you must experience at least once.
+Whether it’s on the Pileh Bay Lagoon, the Bamboo or Mosquito Islands, or the other various sites at Ko Phi Phi Don, snorkeling is a unique experience that you must experience at least once in this natural paradise.

-In Hat Yao, a beach in the south coast of Phi Phi Don, you can spot clown fish and black tipped sharks.
+In Hat Yao, a beach on the south coast of Phi Phi Don, you can spot clownfish and black-tipped sharks.
 It’s a 30-minute walk from Ton Sai, or you can take a long-tail boat for around 100 baht from Ton Sai pier.

 Go Diving in Phi Phi

-Multiple diving centers on the island offer guided dives, excursions and PADI courses.
-Check out Zeavola Dive Center or the centers around Tonsai Bay, but make sure to ask questions about safety standards before you go.
+You’ll find multiple diving centers on the island offering guided dives as well as PADI courses.
+Check out Zeavola Dive Center, or the centers around Tonsai Bay, but make sure to ask questions about safety standards before you go.

-You can also book here a Discover Scuba Diving Course for beginners at Blue View Divers.
+▶️ You can book a Discover Scuba Diving Course for beginners at Blue View Divers.
 In one day you’ll learn how to properly dive and you’ll go on two dives to a maximum depth of 12 meters.
+BOOK IT HERE

-If you’re ready to dive like a pro, book here your PADI Scuba Diver CoursePADI Open Water Diver Course, or PADI Advanced Open Water Diver Course at Blue View Divers.
-These courses last 2 to 4 days and you’ll receive the official certification.
+▶️ If you’re ready to dive like a pro, book a PADI Scuba Diver CoursePADI Open Water Diver Course, or PADI Advanced Open Water Diver Course at Blue View Divers.
+These courses last 2 to 4 days and you’ll receive the official certification. ➥ BOOK IT HERE

 Chill Out with Monkeys at Monkey Beach

 Please don’t feed the monkeys though (or any other animals).
-Not only you will possibly get fined , but more than anything this is a National Park and you’re disrupting the animal’s natural environment by feeding them.
+Not only can you get fined, but more than anything this is a National Park and you’re disrupting the animal’s natural environment by feeding them.

 Keep in mind that in breeding season the monkeys can get quite aggressive, and it’s not recommended to visit the beach at this time.